ANCIENT EGYPT:

 THE TOUR

-This three-week Study Tour has an emphasis on the reign of Ramesses the Great and monarchs of the 19th and 20th Dynasties.
-We arrive in Cairo and head by bus to Saqqara where we explore the majestic Step Pyramid, the tombs of the Sixth Dynasty officals and the magnificent colossus of Ramesses at Memphis.
-The following day we tour Giza where we see the pyramids of the Fourth Dynasty and also explore the Khan el-Khalili Markets.
-We visit the spectacular ruined city of Tamis in the Nile Delta with its numerous statues and obelisks of Ramesses II and explore hte royal tombs of the 21st and 22nd Dynasties.
-We then spend a day exploring the treasures of the Cairo Museum with an emphasis on the New Kingdom period.
+This 3-week Study Tour of Egypt has an emphasis on the reign of Ramesses the Great and monarchs of the 19th and 20th Dynasties.
+We arrive in Cairo and head by bus to Saqqara where we explore the majestic Step Pyramid, the mastaba tombs of the Sixth Dynasty officials and the magnificent colossus of Ramesses at Memphis.
+The following day we tour Giza where we see the pyramids of the Fourth Dynasty.

 We fly to Luxor where we spend a week exploring the local antiquities.
 We see the impressive ruins of the temple of Luxor and visit the Luxor Museum.
 An early morning walk across the Theban Hills gives us a panoramic view over the Nile Valley as we make our way to the temple of Queen Hatshepsut at Deir el-Bahri.
 In the Valley of the Kings we explore three royal tombs from the Ramesside Period.
-A day trip from Luxor takes us to Abydos where we see the finely carved and painted temples of King Sety I and Ramesses II.
-We also visit the magnificent painted Tombs of the Nobles, see the romantic ruins of the Ramesseum, explore Karnak Temple and see the remarkable remains of the Temple of Ramesses III at Medinet Habu.
+There is then a free day to rest and relax or explore Luxor.

-WWe next head south to Aswan stopping en route to see the well preserved Ptolemaic temples of Edfu and Kom Ombo.
+We drive to Aswan stopping en route to see the well preserved Ptolemaic temples of Edfu and Kom Ombo.
 In Aswan we take a felucca ride on the Nile, visit the beautiful Temple of Philae, the Granite Quarries of Aswan and see the artefacts in the Nubia Museum.
-THe highlight of the trip is the cruise on Lake Nasser.
-This 3-night cruise takes us from Abu Simbel to Aswan enabling us to stop and visit the temples of Wadi es-Sebua, Derr, and Amada, Beit el-Wali and Kalabsha.
-The tour ends with a day exploring the mediaeval city of Cairo.

 Felucca at Aswan